 At that point, our family was planning to go to Spain for the next year.
 We had already arranged for me to come back to my position at the church on the other end of that time.
 But part of my restlessness was a feeling that I wouldn’t or shouldn’t actually be coming back at the other end.

 That was not an exciting thought to me.
 I’ve loved the work of ministry and particularly the church and community where I’ve gotten to lead.
-I’ve told people often that I didn’t expect to leave until they carried me out (in a box, not on their shoulders, hopefully not with pitchforks).
+I’ve told people often that I didn’t expect to leave until they carried me out (in a box, not on their shoulders).
 So the strong emotions weren’t because of dissatisfaction about what I was doing.
 They were more about grief that I felt like it might be coming to an end.

 That all came before the pandemic.
 The pandemic obviously changed our plans for Spain, but it also brought some relief––or at least distraction––from any notion that I wouldn’t continue in ministry.
 But sometime near the end of summer, the questions about what I was doing returned, and they only grew from there.